sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 ([Back to the Table of Contents](#toc))

 <h2 id="hello-world">
-How do I build and deploy a new app using unlocked packages?
+Q. How do I build and deploy a new app using unlocked packages?
 What’s my Hello World App for unlocked packages?
 </h2>

 In less than 5-10 minutes, you can build and test your Hello World App to get a feel for unlocked packages.
 The only precondition is that you have a Salesforce DX environment set up with Salesforce CLI and that you have enabled Dev Hub and Unlocked Packages in your Dev Hub Org.